Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 ⏺ Hello!
 Is there anything I can help you with?

-At this point, on the terminal where the gateway was launched (standard error), the log stage output flows,
+At this point, the terminal where the gateway was launched (standard error) will show output from the log stage,

-confirming that requests are going through the gateway.
+confirming that requests are passing through the gateway.

 [log] Method::Post Some("/v1/messages/count_tokens")